-CHECK THE VACCINE
+CHECK THE VACCINE/S

 - 1. Is this the correct vaccine for the child? - 2.
 Is the vial/ampoule in good condition? - Discard damaged vials/ampoules and those with no label - 3.
 Check the label, to see that: - a. the expiry date has not passed - b.
-Vaccine vial monitor (VVM), if present (see below) - Discard vaccine if past expiry date or if VVM past ' discarding point' - 4.
+Vaccine vial monitor (VVM), if present (see below) - Discard vaccine if past expiry date or if VVM past ' discarding point' - (a) VVM Stage 1 and 2 Can still be used - (b) VVM Stage 3 and 4 Must not be used - 4.
 Look at vaccine check for colour and particles - Discard vaccine with any change in appearance or presence of particles and lumps that will not dissolve - All discarded vaccines must be returned to pharmacy